 I mention all of this because it’s the only way I can emphasize just how much I resent having to spend all – ALL – of my disposable income on new glasses this month.
 I mean, it’s like a tax on the blind.
 And I know it was necessary.
 You shouldn’t really wear contacts for fifteen hours per day (which is the approximate amount of time I spend staring at a computer screen), and I’m pretty sure that all of the squinting I’ve been doing is the cause of the WRINKLES I found under my eyes last week, because it CANNOT be my age, and I will not even consider the possibility that it is.

 So.
 New glasses.
 I got Playboy glasses, because I’m so hip it hurts.
-They have little diamante things at the sides (I am drawn to sparkly things), which Terry says makes them look like granny glasses, and I think they might be these ones, but also, maybe not:
+They have little diamante things at the sides (I am drawn to sparkly things), which Terry says makes them look like granny glasses, so that’s also made me feel a lot better about my advancing age.
+Not.